Why visit Dolomites

 The UNESCO mountain range of pale-pink limestone peaks: the most theatrical Alps in the world, with via ferrata routes, glacial lakes, Tyrolean villages and skiing on glaciers.

-Dolomites is one of the most authentic places to discover in Trentino-Alto Adige.
-ItalyGo's curated itinerary planner includes Dolomites alongside nearby hidden gems, with realistic travel times and seasonal recommendations — building you a personalised route through Trentino-Alto Adige in seconds, completely free.
+ItalyGo's curated itinerary planner includes Dolomites alongside nearby hidden gems, with realistic travel times and seasonal recommendations — building you a personalised route through Trentino-Alto Adige in seconds, completely free, no signup required.

 Top things to do in Dolomites